ppezzull/1balancer/packages/hardhat/contracts/portfolio/ARCHITECTURE.md

 ├─ IERC1271, AutomationCompatibleInterface
 ├─ using PortfolioCoreLib for Asset[]
 ├─ using AnalysisLib for deviation checks
-├─ using GridLib for order generation
+├─ using OrderGridLib for order generation
 ├─ using LimitOrderLib for 1inch orders
 └─ Core functions: fund(), withdraw(), updateAssets()